 Thank you for joining me for Cathy and Opus´story.

-1. Difference between training/conditioning and bonding communicating.
+1. Difference between training and behavior.
 Knowing when and how to use this two different approaches is key in order to create and to maintain a harmonious relationship with your puppy.
 Applying this two concepts correctly will allow you to teach your puppy what he/she can do and what he/she can´t do.

-4. Your puppy is been removed from his/her mother.
-This makes you his/her new parent.
+Your puppy is been removed from his/her mother.
+Getting structure and guidance from the mother and from adult dogs is very important to learn social cues and boundaries in a very natural way.
+This also makes you his/her new parent.
 Good parenting simply does not exist without boundaries, structure and play time.